GabeMeister/vidfetcher/README.md

 - Originally thought I would have "batch" channel fetches.
 So for 50 channels at a time, I would run the fetching, then when all 50 are up, I would start a new "batch" of 50 channels to fetch videos for.
 But [thanks to this StackOverflow answer](http://stackoverflow.com/a/25324090/1751481) I can do a "rolling" go routine fetch technique, where as soon as one go routine ends, another is started.

+- Kind of a no-brainer, but instead of checking the count(*) of videos that have a particular channel id, instead just check the VideoCount column in the Channels table

 ## Potential Ideas to Explore:

 - Instead of "waiting" to form one big slice of all channel data, just immediately begin fetching videos of channels that are out of date